georgetomzaridis/nextgen-innovation-platform-iee-ihu/README.md

 - If you have any questions dont hesitate to contact me: georgetomzaridis@gmail.com.
 - Issues?
 Dont worry you can use the issue tracker and open a new case or email me.
+- You got an idea?
+I am happy to hear it!
+Submit it freely!

 ## License